Saving...

 How does it work in practice?

-We will investigate and record reports received involving dogs which are out of control.
+We will investigate and record reports received involving dogs that are out of control.
 An authorised officer will carry out an investigation and if they identify that the dog is out of control, the owner will be either offered advice, issued a warning letter, or have a dog control notice (DCN) served on them.

 When is a dog ‘out of control'?